-A new collection to assist in measuring homelessness in Australia was launched on 1 July 2011 by the Australian Institute of Health and Welfare (AIHW).
+A collection to assist in measuring homelessness in Australia was launched on 1 July 2011 by the Australian Institute of Health and Welfare (AIHW).

 The SHSC aims to improve the relevance and quality of data with the main differences being the inclusion of many new and revised data items, quarterly as well as annual reporting, and children who receive services directly being counted as clients instead of as accompanying children.